-How can spiritual care foster relational growth and resilience in times of stress?
+This vignette illustrates how moral stress arises from conflicts in values; how these values reflect internalized sexism, and how we became resilient to moral stress through supportive relationships.
+This relational experience of resilience raised questions for me about how spiritual care can foster relational growth and resilience in times of stress.
 In this paper I describe resilience as an outcome of caregiving relationships that help people spiritually integrate moral stress.
-My argument is that moral stress is inherently spiritual and religious, requiring both psychological and theological approaches to care.
-There is considerable psychological research on how religion and spirituality can support or impede stress-related growth (Kusner & Pargament, 2012; Pargament & Cummings, 2010; Pargament, Desai, & McConnell, 2006; Pargament, Mahoney, Exline, Jones Jr., & Shafranske, 2013; Werdel, Dy-Liacco, Ciarrocchi, Wicks, & Breslford, 2014).
-Emerging research on moral emotions-
+My argument is that moral stress is inherently spiritual and religious, requiring both psychological and theological approaches to care.1 There is considerable psychological research on how religion and spirituality can support or impede stress-related growth (Kusner and Pargament 2012; Pargament and Cummings 2010; Pargament et al. 2006, 2013; Werdel et al. 2014).
+Emerging research on moral emotions-emotions that preserve or threaten social relationships (Haidt 2003)2-highlights the social role of such emotions in moral stress (Fredrickson and Cohn 2008; Fredrickson, et al. 2003; Haidt 2003; Tugade et al. 2014).
+Using this research, I will describe how spiritual care fosters resilience through spiritual care relationships that help people integrate moral stress.